213withani/react/reactVideos.md

 ```

 Npm: Manage dependencies.
-Bundler: Webpack.
-Allows app to be modular.
-Puts all separate files together efficiently.
+Bundler: Webpack: Allows app to be modular.
+Puts all separate JS files together efficiently.
 Babel: Compiler: Compiles new code to older code for browser compatibility.
 Development server: Try to mimic how our application will work on a web server.
 Ex a link will not use a file protocol.